Photograph: John Collier, Questa 1943, FSA/OWI, archived at the Library of Congress.

 Tim Long – Small business owner, carpenter, and seasonal ranger at Rio Grande del Norte National Monument.

-Alberta Bouyer – Former Questa Tourism Director, writer, marketing consultant, and project administrator.
+Alberta Bouyer – Founding Questa Tourism Director, writer, marketing consultant, and project administrator.

 Martha Shepp – Artist, editor, and project’s graphic designer.